geza-s/CL61-Processing-Project/README.md

 4. ### Data Analysis and Processing
     Two options are suggested:

-   a) Follow the proposed usage presented in the jupyter notebook scripts `main_analysis_server.ipynb` as example with data on server and `main_analysis_local.ipynb` for datasets stored localy.
-More example are given in the `tests/` directory.
+   a) Follow the proposed usage presented in the jupyter notebook scripts `main_analysis.ipynb` for dataset stored in local folder or on server.
+More usage examples are given in the `tests/` directory (see f.ex. `tests/main_paper_results.ipynb`)

-    The main use is with the following example:
+    The basic use is with the following example:
     ```python
     import CL61_module as mCL61
     start_data = '2023-02-22 00:00:00'